Moody's cuts Canada's banks, warns of fat consumer debt, frothy home prices

 This came as Bombardier also reported first-quarter results, a net loss of $31-million or 2 cents a share.

-- Beaudoin steps down as Bombardier chairman
+- Beaudoin steps down from executive role

 Markets mixed